ACUFO-1945-05-03-TRUKATOLL-1

 [Ref. dwn2:] DOMINIQUE WEINSTEIN:

 The crew of a B-24 of the 11th Bomb group on a snooper mission over Truck in the early morning hours observed two red circles of light approaching the plane from below while still over the Truck Atoll.
 One light was on the right and the other was on the left side of the aircraft.
 The light on the left side turned back after one and half hours.
 The one on the right remained with the bomber until the B-24 was 10 miles from Guam.
 This light was reported by the crew members as sometimes ahead, sometimes behind, and sometimes alongside the B-24 and always about 1200 to 1500 yards distant..
-The light followed the aircraft in dives from 11,000 to 3,000 feet, through sharp course changes and even brief brief cloud cover always keeping its same relative position and distance.
-At one time, the pilot turned into the light no closure occuring.
+The light followed the aircraft in dives from 11,000 to 3,000 feet, through sharp course changes and even brief cloud cover always keeping its same relative position and distance.
+At one time, the pilot turned into the light no closure occurring.
 During the night, high cirrus clouds masked the moonlight and no part of the object was observed except the light.
 At daybreak, the light changed to a steady whit glow and a possible wing shape with a silver glow was noted by some members of the crew.

 Sources: US AAF Air Intelligence Memorandum N°4, 8 May 1945 / Remarkable luminous phenomena in nature, William L. Corliss, 2001